BOtied: Multi-objective Bayesian optimization with tied multivariate ranks: Multi-objective BO with multivariate ranks

-Computing a multivariate joint distribution $F_{\mathbf{Y}}$ is a challenging task.
-A naive approach involves estimating the multivariate density function and then computing the integral, which is computationally intensive.
-We turn to \emph{copulas} \cite{nelsen2007introduction, Bedford02}, statistical tool for flexible density estimation in higher dimensions.
+Estimating $F_{Y}$ is challenging in high dimensions.
+Naively estimating the joint multivariate density $f_Y$ and then computing the high-dimensional integral to obtain $F_Y$ would be computationally intensive.
+To address this, we turn to \emph{copulas} \cite{nelsen2007introduction, Bedford02}, a statistical tool for flexible density estimation in high dimensions.
+Vine copulas provide consistent factorization of high-dimensional joints into a product of bivariate densities.